mikesuprise1/devcamp-portfolio/README.md

 # Devcamp Portfolio

+> Waffles tas

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+-Ruby version

-* System dependencies
+-System dependencies

-* Configuration
+-Configuration

-* Database creation
+-Database creation

-* Database initialization
+-Database initialization

 * How to run the test suite